yerimoh/NLP_model_Implement/Word2vec/Word2vec_non_NS/README.md

 # Word2Vec with non-ns
 Implementation of the first paper on word2vec
 - [Efficient Estimation of Word Representations in Vector Space](https://arxiv.org/abs/1301.3781)
+- if you want to learn about detail this model, visit this [link](https://yerimoh.github.io/DL14/)
 ---

 ## Word2Vec Overview